pra-navi/tp/docs/UserGuide.md

 ftag
 ```

-- Finds the persons and tasks whose tags completely match at least one of the specified `KEYWORD`.
+- At least one keyword is required to search.
+- The search is case-sensitive, e.g. `findTag orientation` will match persons and tasks which tag(s) must contain `orientation`.
+- Only full words will be matched, e.g. `findTag catering` will not match persons and tasks which tag(s) contain only `foodcatering`.
 - Specify a tag with the `KEYWORD` parameter.
 This field is **mandatory**.
-- Specify more tags to refine your search scope with the `MORE_KEYWORDS` parameter.
+- Specify more tag(s) to refine your search scope with the `MORE_KEYWORDS` parameter.
 This field is **optional**.
-- Shows results that contain at least one of the specified keywords.
+- Persons and tasks matching **at least one** keyword in their tag(s) will be returned (i.e. OR search).
+  - e.g. `findTag catering orientation` will match all persons and tasks which tags contain `catering`, `orientation` or both.

 <h4>Example:</h4>